FriendsOfTYPO3/extension_builder/Documentation/InDepth/Roundtrip.rst

 *  existing data in many-to-many database tables will be LOST, except you RENAME the table manually

-**If you rename a model:**
+**If you rename a domain object:**

-*  the corresponding classes (model, controller, repository) will be renamed
+*  the corresponding classes (domain object, controller, repository) will be renamed

 *  all methods, properties and constants are preserved

-*  relations to this model are updated
+*  relations to this domain object are updated

 *  references to the renamed classes in OTHER classes are NOT updated (!)